 A Cornell-led group of researchers has developed a method for converting near-infrared light to mid-IR, while retaining the desired shape of the beam and effectively increasing its bandwidth.
 Read more about Group develops way to shape pulses of intense infrared light

-Jeff Moses’ research group focuses on capturing “ultrafast phenomena” in real time (i.e., capturing events so brief as to be barely detectable by state-of-the-art technology), and on developing the light-pulse technologies for doing so.
+Jeff Moses’ research group focuses on capturing “ultrafast phenomena” in real time (i.e., capturing events so brief as to be barely detectable by state-of-the-art technology), and on developing the light-pulse and time-resolved spectroscopic technologies for doing so.
 We focus on using laser pulses analogously to strobe lights, in order to view brief moments during the coordinated motions of electrons and coupled particles.
 Current systems of interest include light-activated biophysical systems, such as DNA and the human vision response, and highly correlated materials such as perovskite crystals that can be modified with light on ultrafast timescales.

 Selected Awards and Honors